marko-koljancic/marko-koljancic/README.md

 ## What I typically do

 **Product Management and Strategy** - Full lifecycle ownership from discovery to roadmap to go-to-market.
-Scaled active user bases from 2,000 to 200,000+.
-PMI-PMP, PMI-PBA, PMI-ACP, ITIL, SAFe certified professional among others.

 **Program and Service Delivery** - Cross-functional orchestration bridging engineering and business.
-P&L responsibility, SLAs, client management from startups to enterprises.

 **AEC Digital Transformation** - Deep domain expertise in BIM strategy, digital adoption, and workflow optimization.
-Autodesk Certified Instructor and Professional, certified over 13 times in:
-  - Autodesk Revit
-  - Autodesk 3ds Max
-  - Autodesk AutoCAD

 **Technology Strategy** - Former startup Digital Technology Manager and CTO.
-Built custom development units and set technical foundations for scalable growth, including web-based computational platforms and Revit API automation.
+Built custom development units and set technical foundations for scalable growth, including web-based computational platforms and BIM automation in AEC/O sector.

 ## What I'm currently exploring